GLOBAL MARKETS-Asian shares join global rally on softer-than-expected U.S. inflation

 Minneapolis Federal Reserve Bank President Neel Kashkari said that while the inflation reading was "welcome" the Fed was "far, far away from declaring victory" and needed to raise rates much higher.

+San Francisco Fed President Mary Daly, in an interview with the Financial Times, also warned it is far too early for the U.S. central bank to declare victory in its fight against inflation and a half-percentage point rate rise in September was her baseline.

+U.S. Treasuries, which had pulled back from an earlier plunge in yields as traders reassessed the Fed's rate path, were not trading in Asia on Thursday due to a holiday in Japan.

-On Thursday, the dollar =USD was little changed against its major peers after plunging 1% in the previous session, the most in five months.
+In the currency markets, the dollar =USD gained 0.2% against its major peers after plunging 1% in the previous session, the most in five months.
 Commodity currencies rallied on improved risk appetite from hopes of a soft landing.

-Gold was slightly lower.
-Spot gold XAU= was traded at $1,790 per ounce, pulling away from a one-month high hit in the previous session.
+Spot gold XAU= eased 0.4% to $1,784.74 per ounce, pulling further away from a one-month high hit in the previous session.
 GOL/

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh